nilsrennebarth/minmake/README.rst

 For documentation see `the user manual`_

-There is also an incomplete `hacking howto`_ that is supposed to explain minmakes internal workings.
+There is also a `hacking howto`_ that is supposed to explain minmakes internal workings.

 .. _the user manual: doc/user-manual.rst